marcopovitch/dbclust/README.md

 ## License

-This project is licensed under the terms of the [LICENSE](LICENSE) file.
+MIT License with Commons Clause.
+Commercial use is prohibited without explicit permission from the author.

 ## Acknowledgements